animals

 Volunteer in a wildlife rescue farm

-How to engage in sustainable tourism?
-At Kimberley’s refuge farm, a sanctuary for many animals that can no longer return to the wild, it’s the perfect project to participate in sustainable tourism!
-Volunteers will have the opportunity to contribute to the well-being of the animals and participate in various tasks, including cleaning, enclosure construction, feeding the animals, gardening, and more.
-The volunteer schedule is flexible and will need to adapt to the needs of the refuge (usually 5 days per week).
+How to practice sustainable tourism?
+At the Kimberley farm sanctuary, a refuge for many animals that can no longer return to the wild, this is an ideal project to participate in sustainable tourism!
+Volunteers will have the chance to contribute to the well-being of the animals and participate in all tasks: cleaning, building enclosures, feeding the animals, gardening… The volunteers’ schedule is flexible and will adapt to the needs of the sanctuary (usually 5 days/week).

-Objective: Rescuing animals from illegal trade, trophy hunting, domestic uses, and animals threatened by surrounding agricultural operations, while learning about sustainable tourism practices.
+Objective: Rescuing animals from illegal trade, trophy hunting, domestic use, and animals threatened by nearby agricultural activities, while learning how to practice sustainable tourism.

 Volunteer on a Wildlife Cat Farm in South Africa